 Last November, Canada’s federal government announced a new multi-year immigration levels plan that will see admissions ramp up to 340,000 across all immigration programs by 2020 — an immigration rate of 0.9 percent.
 The admissions target for 2018 is set at 310,000, or a rate of 0.84 percent.

-Report looks at no immigration vs 1%
+The report looks at no immigration vs 1%

 The new report echoes calls by the Government of Canada, provincial governments, economists and business leaders across the country for increased immigration to counter labour shortages produced by Canada’s aging population.